MolSSI-Education/python-package-best-practices/setup.md

 Throughout the rest of this set-up, we will assume that you are using the `conda` package manager.

-Please set up your python environment at as far in advance as possible.
-If you encounter problems with the installation procedure, ask your workshop organizers via e-mail for assistance so you are ready to go as soon as the workshop begins.
+Please set up your python environment as far in advance as possible.
+If you encounter problems with the installation procedure, ask your workshop organizers via e-mail for assistance, so you are ready to go as soon as the workshop begins.

 ## Choosing a text editor <a name="text_editor"></a>
 You will need an editor for Python files for this workshop.
-If you do not have a prefered text editor, we recommend [Visual Studio Code](https://code.visualstudio.com/).
+If you do not have a preferred text editor, we recommend [Visual Studio Code](https://code.visualstudio.com/).
 If you installed a recent version of Anaconda, you will have VSCode installed already.
 You should be able to open it from the Anaconda Navigator window.
-If you have another prefered text editor, you should use that for the workshop.
+If you have another preferred text editor, you should use that for the workshop.

 ## Using Anaconda and conda

 Use of [Anaconda] with its package manager, `conda`, greatly simplifies package installation and environment management.

-`conda` is a general package manager, meaning that it can install dependencies and packages in languages besides Python, unlike `pip` (which is Python's package manager).
-Both `pip` and `conda` can be used to install packages.
+`conda` is a general package manager, meaning that it can install dependencies and packages in languages besides Python (unlike `pip`, which is Python's package manager).
+Both `pip` and `conda` can be used to install packages in a conda environment.

 ### Python environments <a name="python_environment"></a>
 A `conda` environment contains a specific collection of packages you have installed.
 This means that packages are isolated, and installed only for a specific environment -- you can have several environments each with different installed packages, or different versions of installed packages in different environments.